Anthrax304/Fire-system-database/README.md

 5)DB

 ♦Class Server_1 - in this class created interface of application.
-♦Class Domen - this class performs the function of addinga new device.
+♦Class Domen - this class performs the function of adding a new device.
 ♦Class Compare - function of this class is defintion of a connected client.
 ♦Class Connect - provides the connection of clients, translate data from clients to class DB and outputs the received data to the output field of application.
 ♦Class DB - writes received data to fire system database.